cob/cobjs-api/README.md

 ### Examples:

-*Note:* By default, the target server is `https://learning.cultofbits.com` but you can switch in server by setting a new value in the `DEFAULT_CONFIGURATION`
+*Note:* By default, the target server is `https://learning.cultofbits.com` but you can switch the target server address by setting a new value in the `DEFAULT_CONFIGURATION`

 *Node:*